 Facebook has more than 2 billion daily active users (as of 2017) with an average of 400 users signing up EVERY MINUTE.
 As a small business owner or entrepreneur, why wouldn’t you want to be where (all) the people are?
 With 2 billion customers at your fingertips, Facebook has become a platform that businesses simply can’t ignore.
 So, if your business isn’t already on Facebook, what’s the hold-up?
 Lucky for you, we’re here to guide you through the essentials of creating your first Facebook Business page.
 Let’s dive in!

 Step 1: Getting Started

-Once your business is ready to join this marketing powerhouse, head on over to the Facebook business site and select the “Create a Page” button in the upper right of the page.
+Once your business is ready to join this marketing powerhouse, head on over to the Facebook business site and select the “Create a Plan” button in the upper right of the page.
+Choose “Facebook” as the platform you’d like to create a page on, then select “Create a Page.”
 This will then load two different categories to choose from: Business or Brand and Community or Public Figure.
 Choose whichever is most appropriate for your needs; however, today’s blog will be most applicable to the Business or Brand category.